fadion/Maneuver/README.md

 ### Syncing the Remote Revision File

-The remove revision file is handled automatically and it's generally the required behaviour.
-For those case when you'll need to update it's contents, you can sync it with the current local revision or a commit hash of your choice.
+The remote revision file is handled automatically and it's generally the required behaviour.
+For those cases when you'll need to update it's contents, you can sync it with the current local revision or a commit hash of your choice.

  Sync to the current local revision: